-Indigenous peoples have claimed title and rights over substantial portions of B.C.
-The Governments (Federal and Provincial) have been seeking to negotiate settlements with Indigenous peoples to address these claims.
-In addition, the Government has a duty to consult and, where appropriate, accommodate Indigenous peoples interests as this process continues.
+Indigenous peoples have claimed title and rights over substantial portions of B.C. and across Canada.
+Both the provincial and federal governments have been seeking to negotiate settlements with Indigenous peoples to address these claims, which includes a duty to consult with, and where appropriate, accommodate the interests of Indigenous peoples.

-In November 2019, the BC Government passed legislation to start the process to reconcile BC laws with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
-This new policy is a framework and commitment document, that will provide mechanisms (over time through implementation) for consent based decision making.
-While the province retains authority for making decisions in the public interest, UNDRIP will result in an increased role of First Nations in resource based activities.
+In November 2019, the government of B.C. passed legislation to start the process to reconcile provincial laws with the United Nations Declaration on the Rights of Indigenous Peoples ("UNDRIP").
+This new legislation is a framework and commitment document that, over time through implementation, will provide mechanisms for consent-based decision making.
+While the Province retains authority for making decisions in the public interest, UNDRIP will result in an increased role of First Nations in resource-based activities.